 There are several ways to address this situation:

-2. Buy the cheapest plane ticket you can find from any city in Japan to anywhere else in the world.
+- Buy the cheapest plane ticket you can find from any city in Japan to any other country in the world.
 It doesn’t matter where or when, as long as it’s within 90 days of your arrival in Japan.
 I like Skyscanner, because you can perform that exact search (From “Japan (JP)” to “Everywhere”).
 You may find refundable tickets, but if not, losing $36 won’t break the bank.

 Ready to Hop to Japan?